PastorGL/datacooker-etl/README.md

 ### About this project

-**Data Cooker ETL** is an ETL framework that provides simple yet powerful [SQL-like language](https://pastorgl.github.io/datacooker-etl/TDL4.html) to perform dataset transformations.
-It is built on Apache Spark, but doesn't require strict schema nor data catalog.
+**Data Cooker ETL** is a batch/interactive ETL processor that provides simple yet powerful [SQL-like language](https://pastorgl.github.io/datacooker-etl/TDL4.html) to perform transformations of columnar and/or structured data, which doesn't require strict schema nor data catalog.
+Built on Apache Spark core with minimal dependencies.

-Historically it was used in a GIS project, so it has geospatial extensions to SQL, and has been extensively tested and proven reliable by years in production.
+Historically it was used in a GIS project, so it has geospatial extensions to its SQL, and has been extensively tested and proven reliable by years and petabytes of transformed data in production.

 * [How to Build](BUILD.md)
 * [How to Run](EXECUTE.md)